Chapter 8. Collections and Enumerators

 data in a standard C++-like container.
 The implementation is

-provided by the ICollectionOnSTLImpl
+provided by the ICollectionOnSTLImpl class:

 1template <class T, class CollType, class ItemType,